openedx/edx-documentation/en_us/shared/exercises_tools/custom_javascript.rst

 or *JS Input problems*) allow you to create a custom problem or tool that uses JavaScript and then add the problem or tool directly into Studio.
 When you create a JS Input problem, Studio embeds the problem in an inline frame (IFrame) so that your students can interact with it in the LMS.
-You can grade your students’ work using JavaScript and some basic Python, and the grading is integrated into the edX grading system.
+You can grade your students' work using JavaScript and some basic Python, and the grading is integrated into the edX grading system.

 The JS Input problem that you create must use HTML, JavaScript, and cascading style sheets